prasenforu/container-platform/STATIC-BASIC-AUTH.md

-# Kubernetes basic authentication using CSV file
+# Kubernetes authentication & authorization

 Authentication and authorization are two very important requirements when setting up a Kubernetes cluster.
 The basic authentication and authorization flow in a Kubernetes cluster can be understood from the following figure: